thoughtthingy/cyclistic_case_study_2025/README.md

 #### Conclusion

 This case study recommends a multifaceted digital advertising strategy that converts casual users by emphasizing cost savings, targets Sunday activities for maximum impact, and promotes a lifestyle focused on travel, exercise, and family.
-By using personalized data, well-timed ads, and heartfelt storytelling, the campaign will convert more casual users to being members.[^1]
+By using personalized data, well-timed ads, and heartfelt storytelling, the campaign will convert more casual users to being members.

 ## Limitations